50+ European Alternatives to US Tech: The Privacy-First Business Stack

 VS

-The trade-off is real, though.
-Element's UX is more functional than polished.
-If your team expects Slack's fit-and-finish, there will be an adjustment period.
-The self-hosted route requires running a Matrix Synapse server, which isn't trivial.
+The trade-off is real, so I'll say it plainly.
+Element's interface is more functional than pretty.
+If your team is used to Slack's polish, expect a settling-in period.
+And the self-hosted path means running a Matrix Synapse server, which is not a weekend job.

-Threema 🇨🇭 is ideal for mobile-first teams.
-12 million users, all servers in Switzerland, no phone number or email required to register.
-From CHF 12/user/year.
-That's about EUR 1/month.
-8,000+ companies including government agencies and schools across the DACH region.
+Threema 🇨🇭 is the one for mobile-first teams.
+12 million users, every server in Switzerland, and no phone number or email needed to sign up.
+It costs CHF 12 per user a year, which works out to about EUR 1 a month.
+More than 8,000 companies use it, including government agencies and schools across the DACH region.

-For video conferencing, Whereby 🇳🇴 is the easiest switch from Zoom.
-Norwegian company, ISO 27001 certified, all user data stored in Ireland.
-No downloads required for guests.
-Pro at $10.99/month.
-Tixeo 🇫🇷 is the security-first option: the only video tool certified by France's national cybersecurity agency ANSSI for seven consecutive years.
-Used by French defense agencies and CNRS.
-OpenTalk 🇩🇪 is the open-source option, published on Germany's OpenCoDE government platform.
-Free for up to 5 participants.
+On to video.
+Whereby 🇳🇴 is the gentlest move off Zoom: a Norwegian company, ISO 27001 certified, all user data held in Ireland, and no download for your guests.
+Pro is $10.99 a month.
+Tixeo 🇫🇷 is the security-first one, the only video tool France's national cybersecurity agency ANSSI has certified for seven years running, used by French defense agencies and CNRS.
+OpenTalk 🇩🇪 is the self-hostable option, published on Germany's OpenCoDE government platform and free for up to 5 participants.

 Office and collaboration